Blog Post

 Therefore, what would you build next to a harbour to attract and direct boats – it’s obvious, isn’t it?
 A fire beacon (with a stone base), as we know from written history and the Pharos of Alexandria (280 – 247 BCE).

 Furthermore, this link with the harbour is illustrated by the construction of the Moat, Bank and then a Dyke.
 As we have suggested, the Woodhenge ditch would not have existed at the original time (Phase I) of the construction of the C and then the B rings.
-It seems that it was added at the end of Phase I when the structure was complete and before Ring A was established, as it points to the shoreline of the Neolithic Avon River.
+It seems to have been added at the end of Phase I, when the structure was complete and before Ring A was established, as it points to the shoreline of the Neolithic Avon River.
 This alignment disproves the current ‘expert’ theory about being an astronomical alignment with the Solstice Sunrise.

 Evidence for the construction of the postholes (with gaps in the circle, which were later filled with smaller posts) indicates that the ditch had been filled from age or design.
 The central opening (in the A circle) to the northeast is not in line with the gap in the ditch, and the two other spaces in the circle would track across the ditch in the southeast and northwest.